College-Level Courses Completed by High School Students

 The academic department responsible for the course in which test credit is granted will have determined what lower division equivalency will be awarded.
 Department decisions are considered the final determination of equivalency for the specific examination.
 Therefore, a request for re-evaluation or an appeal of the decision will not be considered or accepted.

-The exception to the re-evaluation process is limited to the Capstone Seminar and the Capstone Research components of the Advanced Placement offerings.
-The re-evaluation must be approved by the teaching department in which the Capstone most closely aligns for consideration of a direct equivalency within the academic structure at CSU.
+1. The Capstone Seminar and the Capstone Research components of the Advanced Placement offerings.
+Generic credit (no discipline identified) will be granted for the AP Capstone Seminar and/or the AP Capstone Research Project when a minimum score of four (4) is earned.
+The re-evaluation must be approved by the teaching department in which the Capstone most closely aligns for consideration of a direct equivalency of lower division credit within the academic structure at CSU.
+The department's evaluation will be the final determination.

 Lower division (100-200) credit may be granted for scores of three (3), four (4) or five (5) on individual Advanced Placement Tests.
 Scores of one (1) and two (2) are not granted credit.